A healthy, quick and easy freezer Paleo Coconut Oil Fudge recipe with no thermometer needed! Gluten free, dairy free, vegan and only 5 ingredients!

-This healthy fudge is literally one of the easiest things I have ever made.
+This healthy fudge, that tastes like chocolate covered raspberries, is literally one of the easiest things I have ever made.
 Easier than energy balls, easier than cookie dough overnight oats.
 Even easier than protein powder cookie dough <– Did not think we would ever have an easier recipe.

 I was going to say easy peasy lemon squeezy but that is misleading and slightly confusing as it doesn’t have any lemons, just raspberries.

 This healthy fudge recipe comes together in 5 minutes and only has to set for 40-45 minutes.
 Not to mention you can do it all in one bowl.
 For a girl who doesn’t like loading/unloading the dishwasher (major #firstworldproblems over here) this is like telling me that Christian Leboutin has decided to gift me unlimited free pairs of heels for LIFEF.